Do Go On - 342 - Grace O'Malley ; The Pirate Queen of Ireland

 She just went, oh, don't worry about it.

-Back of the handbag.
+Back in the handbag.

 who was getting a bit seasick.